bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

 relieve themselves near the wild heather.

-I could have shooed the beasts away, and keep my father's grave unstained,
+I could have shooed the beasts away, and kept my father's grave unstained, but as I watched, I felt dissuaded,

+the body buried there would be livi